aslan-ng/patternify/README.md

 Exceptionally useful for artistic laser and water jet cutting projects.

 ## Installation
-1. Clone the repo:
+Clone the repo:
 ```bash
 git clone https://github.com/aslan-ng/patternify.git
 ```

+## Usage
-2. Put your input image in the directory.
+1. Put your input image in the directory.
-3. Run main.py with your desired parameters.
+2. Run main.py with your desired parameters.
 As a result, a .txt will be generated in the project's root path.
-4. Use your 2D/3D modeling software to run its specific script.
+3. Use your 2D/3D modeling software to run its specific script.
 That script will use the .txt file from last step to draw the shape.

-## Usage

 ## Contributing
+Your are welcome to contribute.
+This project specifically needs support from people who are familier with various 2D/3D modeling softwaree in order o add output support.

 ## License
 MIT